 Suspected violations of Article I shall be reported to the district representative for contest and judging (contests other than international contests) or to the Society Contest and Judging Committee, through its chairman, (international contests) within 10 days after discovery of the suspected violation and, in any event, no later than 30 days after the contest conclusion.
-All such reports must be signed and should include all available documentation in order to assist with the investigation and decision.
+All such reports should include all available documentation in order to assist with the investigation and decision.